Ross Brady becomes full-time assistant coach, adds Robert Spain as volunteer assistant

 A native of Memphis, Tenn., Brady played collegiately at Lambuth University in Jackson, Tenn., helping the Eagles win a pair of conference championships (2007, '08) while advancing to the NAIA Tournament in 2008.
 While playing at Lambuth, Brady also coached the Jackson Wolves U16 boys and U13 girls for one season.

-Brady holds at National "C" License and National Youth License from the United States Soccer Federations, he also holds a Goalkeeping Level I and II Diploma from the National Soccer Coaches Association of America.
+Brady holds at National "B" License and National Youth License from the United States Soccer Federation, he also holds a Goalkeeping Level I and II Diploma from the National Soccer Coaches Association of America.
 He earned his Bachelor's Degree in Health and Human Performance from Lambuth in 2011 and his Master's in Teaching, with an endorsement in Physical Education, from Hastings in 2013.